exoplatform/exo-documentation/docs/Gamification_extension_mechanism.rst

 Add new domains
 ===============

-To add new domain to the gamification configuration a simple external component plugin should be added to your addon configuration, this plugin should define the following information:
+To add a new domain to the gamification configuration, a simple external component plugin should be added to your  configuration.
+This plugin should define the following information:

 Domain configuration
 ~~~~~~~~~~~~~~~~~~~~